SavvasRaptis/Jets-Reformation/figures/README.md

 * FIG 7(a) was completely done using vector graphics in inkscape by the corresponding author.

-* FIG 7(b) is a timeseries ladder plot using simple plotting routines and the irf_spectrogram of [irfu-matlab](https://github.com/irfu/irfu-matlab) package
+* FIG 7(b) is a timeseries ladder plot using simple plotting routines and the irf_spectrogram of [irfu-matlab](https://github.com/irfu/irfu-matlab) package.

+If more information are needed, the reader may contact the corresponding author.